 top of page

-The majority of the subset of veterans who are involved in the regional justice system suffer from mental health disorders, trauma, and substance use resulting from their service to our country.
+Most veterans who are involved in the regional justice system suffer from mental health disorders, trauma, or substance use resulting from their service to our country.
 Valor Village serves justice-involved veterans by educating their families about these invisible wounds and advocating for the expansion of veteran treatment courts.
 Supporting veterans who are "almost home", reduces their vulnerability to recidivism, promotes public safety, and prevents the deconstruction of faithful and enduring military family units.

 Stations include high safety standards and provide clean, distraction-free accommodations designed and stocked with home-away-from-home amenities.